Frequently Asked Questions

 Online Manufacturing Training options are offered by the Eastern CT Workforce Investment Board (EWIB) and coordinated by ETI, one of EWIB's partners.
 The classes are offered through Metrix Learning, a leader in online training.

 The intensive, work-based classroom training programs are typically 5 to 10 weeks long.
 The classes are 6-1/2 hours per day, five days per week for the duration of the training (i.e.: classes may run from 8:00am-2:30pm or 3:00pm-9:30pm).

 When is the training offered?

 The goal of the Pipeline Initiative is to offer up to ten training classes per year.
-Every effort is being made to balance the training offerings geographically, and also to offer options for day and evening classes.
+We balance the training offerings geographically within the Eastern CT region, and also to offer options for day and evening classes.

-Do I get paid wages during the training?
+Do I get paid wages during the classroom training?

 There are no wages paid during the classroom training.

-NOTE: To receive a job offer from EB, candidates must pass an employment interview, drug test, physical, and security clearance.
+NOTE: To work at EB, candidates must pass an employment interview, drug test, physical, and security clearance.